Skip to content

 Create measurable objectives

 Give the employee insight into the business’s performance appraisal system.
 What do they need to do to improve?
-Use the SMART framework (Smart, Measurable, Attainable, Relevant, Time-based) to create goals employees can reasonably achieve.
+Use the SMART framework (Specific, Measurable, Attainable, Relevant, Time-based) to create goals employees can reasonably achieve.
 Keep track of employee performance metrics and take feedback into account.
 If they say expectations are unreasonable, there may be a good reason for it.

 Outline resources and support

 What resources will be available for employees who need to develop new skill sets?
-Managers can offer support through training, and performance coaching.
+Managers can offer support through training and performance coaching.
 Similarly, they can encourage employees to ask their peers for guidance.
 Consider how to address the root of the problem.

 Schedule check-ins

 One of the most important parts of the performance appraisal form is scheduling regular meetings between the manager and employee.
-The manager should use these meetings as an opportunity to practice continuous performance management and ensure that the employee is meeting incremental goals and developing according to the PIP.
+The manager should use these meetings as an opportunity to practise continuous performance management and ensure that the employee is meeting incremental goals and developing according to the PIP.
 Employees will be able to voice any doubts or difficulties.

 State the consequences